This shop has been compensated by Loctite. #SayYesToLoctite #sponsored

 Do you have a lampshade with a design you no longer love, but the size and shape of the lampshade are still perfect for the lamp base?
 Simply recover the lampshade using fabric!
 Tastes and trends can change over time and buying a new lampshade can be expensive, but a quick and inexpensive makeover simply using fabric to recover the lampshade gives it a whole new look!

 I have a vintage lamp in my bedroom that I love love love, but I no longer like the lampshade.
-The size and shape of the lampshade work well with the lamp, but the color and design no longer work with the colors and design in my master bedroom, so I’m sharing an easy tutorial on How to Makeover a Lampshade Using Fabric!
+The size and shape of the lampshade work well with the lamp, but the color and design no longer work with the colors and design in my main bedroom, so I’m sharing an easy tutorial on How to Makeover a Lampshade Using Fabric!
 And, thanks to Loctite® Super Glue ULTRA Gel Control®, I’m really happy with how the lampshade makeover turned out!

 Several years ago in college, I recovered a lampshade with fabric in order to make it match the rest of my tropical, tiki-themed room.
 I did NOT do a good job.
 Every time the light was turned on, you could see the crappy cut and paste job I did with the leftover fabric on the inside of the lampshade.
 But, I learned my lesson!
-So, when I decided to give the lampshade in my master bedroom a makeover using fabric, I knew I needed to cut and glue the fabric with precision in order to make it look professional.
+So, when I decided to give the lampshade in my main bedroom a makeover using fabric, I knew I needed to cut and glue the fabric with precision in order to make it look professional.
 This is where Loctite® Super Glue ULTRA Gel Control® comes in!
 Thanks to the patented control applicator, Loctite Ultra Gel is easy to use and provides pinpoint accuracy.
 Plus, the gel formula won’t drip or run, so your craft or DIY project will look professional, unlike my college dorm lamp!

 If you’re ready to learn how to makeover one of your lampshades using fabric, let’s get started!